 - 18.1 General rules.
-Appeals from the Justice Courts are heard in the County Courts at Law.
+Appeals from Justice Courts are heard in the County Courts at Law.
 The procedures in the County Courts at Law are different than those in Justice Courts.
-The County Court at Law No. 2 does not set your case for you.
+Other than eviction cases, the County Court at Law No. 2 does not set your case for you.
 If you wish to set your case for hearing you must follow the procedures contained herein.
 Appeals from Justice Court are de novo, meaning everything that is done in Justice Court is set aside and retried at the County Court at Law level.
 The original plaintiff is still called the plaintiff (not the appellant or the appellee).
 The style of the case is the same as what it was in Justice Court with a new cause number. - 18.2 Eviction appeals.
-Eviction appeals are given preference and are set expeditiously on request.
-These cases may be set any time after they have been on file with the county clerk for eight (8) days. - 18.3 Forcible entry and detainer appeals (non-payment of rent).
+Eviction appeals are given preference and are set expeditiously.
+The Court may set the matter for hearing any time after it has been on file with the county clerk for eight (8) days. - 18.3 Forcible entry and detainer appeals (non-payment of rent).
 Even if the tenant appeals and files an affidavit of inability to pay costs the tenant must still pay rent while the appeal is pending under TRCP 510.9.
 If rent is not paid as required, the landlord may file for a writ of possession.
 To obtain a final judgment for all past due rent, the case must be set for a trial.